TheMaster1127/HTH/README.md

 - Random
 - Sleep
 - Msgbox
+- FileRead it will hardcode the text form the path in the HTH script
 - FileAppend it will download the file one time next time it will be a new file also you can only do for example: `FileAppend, %yourVar%, FileName.txt` you cant put vars in the filename argument
 - SetTimer Note: if you put a msgbox in the timer it will not stop the execution which is not the same as in real AutoHotKey
 - gosub